SiddyDevelops/Basic-WebDev-Learning-Projects/README.md

 ## TodoList-React
 A WebApp which lets users to add and delete notes in a todo list.
 This app is created using React.

+## Keeper
+A WebApp that lest users to dynamically add notes with a title and content.
+This is achieved through React and material library.

 ---

 Developed By Siddharth Singh.